fmilicchio/fmilicchio.github.io/courses.md

 				<header class="major">
 					<h3>Mobile Computing</h3>
 				</header>
 				<p>Mobile Computing is a <em>hands-on</em> class, where we will see together how to develop an app from scratch during the lessons with <strong>live coding</strong> sessions.
 We will cover everything we need in a workplace, from git and UI/UX to Flutter and MAUI, from backends with REST and storage to privacy and user engagement.
-We will have also dedicated sessions on videogames with Unity, gaming, and storytelling.</p>
+We will have also dedicated sessions on videogames with Unreal and Unity, gaming, and storytelling.</p>
 				<ul class="actions">
 					<li><a href="{{site.baseurl}}/pages/mobile.html" class="button">Course Homepage</a></li>
 				</ul>